marvelasDev/illumix-code-test/README.md

 Optional:
 While on the Start Screen, change the animated backdrop's color using the provided Dropdown menu.
 The app will remember your chosen color even after you return to the Start Screen, or re-enter Play Mode.

 Project was created for Unity Editor version 2022.3.33f1, per the spec.
-For ease of use and best compatibility, I have also inclued a unity package containing the project.
+For ease of use and best compatibility, I have also included a unity package containing the project.
 To use:
 1. Open a New Project in your current Unity Editor.
-2. Drag the Illumix_TicTacToe.unitypackage file from your Finder/Explorer into the Assets folder in Unity.
+2. Drag the Illumix_TicTacToe_Unity.unitypackage file from your Finder/Explorer into the Assets folder in Unity.
 3. Select 'Import' on the bottom right.
 4. In Build Settings, make sure the Game.unity scene is the only scene listed (index 0).
 5. Press Play and enjoy!